 - The mosquito is the deadliest animal in the world.

 Other Ways to Naturally Keep Mosquitoes Away

-Installing a bat house is a great way to diminish the mosquito population near your home.
+- Installing a bat house is a great way to diminish the mosquito population near your home.
 Bats love to eat mosquitoes.
-They can consume up to 1,200 mosquitoes in a single hour!
-Besides that, which is a big thing, they're pretty cute.
+They can consume up to 1,200 in a single hour!
+Besides that, they're pretty cute.

-Mosquitoes dislike smoke.
-Citronella candles, tiki torches, using a fire-pit, or cooking on the grill are all ideal ways of keeping mosquitoes at bay.
+- Mosquitoes dislike smoke.
+Citronella candles, tiki torches, a fire-pit, or cooking on the grill are all great ways of keeping mosquitoes at bay.
 In fact, any candle will do.
 Basically, anything that produces smoke will be of some help.